“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 Here are a few notes (rapidly written and unedited) about this topic – curious to hear other opinions (and yes i do know several people who have taken advantage of such deals but they are either Japanese/married to Japanese – so NO you can’t just show up from another country and claim your house and ping uber-eats for sushi delivery).
 Let’s go:

-When i was in Japan in early 1990s, i found renegades who were already re-populating remote areas… while the ageing population situation is MUCH more pronounced now, a de-rural-ification began after WW2 when so many never returned home and villages were populated only by old folks who were moved into bigger towns by US-led occupation government initiatives.
-As such, many remote rural area were unsettled for decades – increasingly so in the “bubble years” of late 1980s early 1990s when there was a gold rush of great jobs etc. Anyhow, i stayed in remote areas and learned many old ways of Japan (harvesting mushrooms and mountain vegetables and rice etc).
+When I was in Japan in the early 1990s, I found renegades who were already re-populating remote areas… while the aging population situation is MUCH more pronounced now, a de-rural-edification began after WW2 when so many never returned home and villages were populated only by old folks who were moved into bigger towns by US-led occupation government initiatives.
+As such, many remote rural area were unsettled for decades – increasingly so in the “bubble years” of the late 1980s and early 1990s when there was a gold rush of great jobs, etc. Anyhow, I stayed in remote areas and learned many old ways of Japan (harvesting mushrooms and mountain vegetables and rice, etc).

-Realize the article is trying to be “cute” but its much more complicated than they make out.
-As for Akiya abandoned property directory, there are loads of places available but what Vice neglects to say is:
+Realize the article is trying to be “cute” but it’s much more complicated than they make out.
+As for Akiya’s abandoned property directory, there are loads of places available but what Vice neglects to say is:

-One more thought about immigration, there is a big move to open up immigration to bring in workers for “rough work” on a temp basis (mostly targeting lower-wage-expectation Asian countries) as well as easing requirements for “unique skill” workers (including some creative industries and high-skill – international law/business etc) but still a loooong way to go as the pinch of the ageing population is just starting to be felt and there is a lot of denial about the impact (esp by the elder-dominated political class).
-There is no chance but to open up more, or let the country wither – Either way, i’m along for the ride.
+One more thought about immigration, there is a big move to open up immigration to bring in workers for “rough work” on a temp basis (mostly targeting lower-wage-expectation Asian countries) as well as easing requirements for “unique skill” workers (including some creative industries and high-skill – international law/business, etc) but still a loooong way to go as the pinch of the aging population is just starting to be felt and there is a lot of denial about the impact (esp by the elder-dominated political class).
+There is no chance but to open up more or let the country wither – Either way, I’m along for the ride.

-Personally, i hope things open up and diligent respectful foreigners come to re-populate rural areas and keep culture and interestingness alive and growing.
+Personally, I hope things open up and diligent respectful foreigners come to re-populate rural areas and keep the culture and interestingness alive and growing.
 Come visit for starters!”

 ~~